Before drinking, you may want to eat foods high in protein, electrolytes, and other key nutrients.

 Protein is especially key, as it’s digested slowly and can minimize the effects of alcohol on your body by slowing its absorption (

-Try topping unsweetened Greek yogurt with fruit, nuts, and seeds for an easy, filling, and delicious snack before your night on the town.
+Try topping unsweetened Greek yogurt with fruit, nuts, and seeds for an easy, filling, and delicious snack before drinking.

 Chia pudding is easy to make.
-Simply mix 3 tablespoons (42 grams) of chia seeds with 1 cup (237 ml) of dairy or nondairy milk alongside your choice of fruits, nuts, spices, and natural sweeteners.
+Simply mix 3 tablespoons (42 g) of chia seeds with 1 cup, or 237 milliliters, of dairy or nondairy milk, alongside your choice of fruits, nuts, spices, and natural sweeteners.

 They’re also rich in water, helping you stay hydrated, which minimizes the effects of alcohol and prevents dehydration (